vishalendu/kafkaTopicIncreaseReplicationFactor/README.md

 brokers= "number of brokers"
 replicationfactor= "desired replication factor"
 ```

+While using the script in bash you can do ```source createKafkaRebalanceJson``` to load its member functions in memory and then you can call the function as follows:
 sample usage: (topic= test, partition=50, brokers=5, replicationfactor=3)
 ```
 getKafkaResizeJson "test" 50 5 3